icssc/ZotMeal/docs/Frontend.md

 # The Frontend

-ZotMeal's frontend -- written in the [Next.js](https://nextjs.org) framework.
+PeterPlate's frontend -- written in the [Next.js](https://nextjs.org) framework.

 ## Table of Contents
 1. [App Structure](#app-structure)